 Whether they did it knowingly or unknowingly, if the couple repent and return to righteousness then Allah will accept their repentance.
 They should keep the sin to themselves.
 Ask for forgiveness and then put it behind them.
 Some people feel they have to tell others of their sin.
 They need to alleviate their guilt, however it is better to close this chapter than broadcast it.
 Telling a partner of infidelity creates emotional instability and upset.
 The damage is long-lasting.
 If there have been love-interests before marriage, the details of those relationships should not be carried forward into the marriage.

 In fact, the Muslim community is not an angelic community it is a human community and therefore it has weaknesses and strengths.
 The Qur’an and sunnah are not saying we are sinless.
 We are full of sins.
-But we are not to We are not allowed to spread evil or publicise our sins.
+But we are not to to spread evil or publicise our sins.
 Though sins are not acceptable in private, Islam wants to minimise damage.
 We cannot rid society of all evils.
 But what can be done is Islamic control mechanism of evil.
 Keep it between you and Allah rather than telling everyone and Allah will accept your repentance.
 We should not normalise sin, as it is part of the system of fighting immorality that we do not bring it into the public sphere.

 Do not publicise sin